 - Power density at range R from an isotropic antenna,

 - However, We always try to radiate the energy in one particular direction.
-So directive antenna is used to concentrate the radiated power P_t in a particular direction.
+So the directive antenna is used to concentrate the radiated power P_t in a particular direction.

-- The gain of an antenna is a measure of the increased power density radiated in some direction as compared to the power density that could appear in the direction from an isotropic antenna.
+- The gain of an antenna is a measure of the increased power density radiated in some direction as compared to the power density that could appear in the direction of an isotropic antenna.

 - The maximum gain G of an antenna may be defined as,